Introduction.

 There are a few problems with the Key-Value of Collection Object:

-- If you already know the Key-Value (like Employee Code) you can retrieve the actual Object Item belongs to that Key from the Collection.
+If you already know the Key-Value (like Employee Code) you can retrieve the actual Object Item belonging to that Key from the Collection.

 A better option is the Dictionary Object.
 It has much more flexible options to store and retrieve values or Object Items.